 The most prominent advancements in current-day bolt and screw processes were achieved during the last 150 years, and nuts and bolts have been firmly established as an important component of engineering and construction since the Industrial Revolution.
 The U.S. Standard Thread was formed in the early 1870s.
 Then came the Society of Automotive Engineers (SAE) standard, and screw thread designs continued to evolve.
-The self-drilling screw arrived on the scene in late 1960s in the metal building industry.
+The self-drilling screw arrived on the scene in the late 1960s in the metal building industry.
 It was introduced as a "pinched point" (or cold forged) self-drill, offering the benefits of a decrease in the overall time and cost of installing the fastener.

 There has been tremendous development in fastener designs in the past 20 years, as industries started using nickel-based alloys.
 This material can withstand high temperature environments like turbochargers and engines where steel does not perform well.
 There is ongoing research and development of lightweight metal bolts from metals like aluminum, magnesium and titanium.
 Modern-day fasteners have come a long way from their Greek lineage, sparking industrial development and human progression.

-Depending on the material, fasteners are manufactured and produced a number of different ways.
+- Depending on the material, fasteners are manufactured and produced in a number of different ways.
 For example, most plastic fasteners are injection molded, while metal fasteners are made via heating and casting.
 To thread fasteners, manufacturers put the pieces through a process called thread rolling, in which a hard metal die with a threaded profile is pressed onto a rotating workpiece.
 The force is increased, and the thread profile is transferred onto the fastener via cold working.

-Suppliers usually manufacture industrial fasteners from strong sheet metal, like stainless steel, titanium or alloy steel.
-(Titanium is the leading aerospace fastener material, while stainless steel screws and other fasteners are very popular in automotive manufacturing.)
+- Suppliers usually manufacture industrial fasteners from strong sheet metal, like stainless steel, titanium or alloy steel.
+Titanium is the leading aerospace fastener material, while stainless steel screws and other fasteners are very popular in automotive manufacturing.
 Light-duty fasteners, like those used to make children’s toys, are usually made from plastics, brass or bronze.

-When making their decisions, professionals must consider how all of these variables, and others, will impact fastener performance.
+- When making their decisions, professionals must consider how all of these variables, and others, will impact fastener performance.
 "Others" include: the weight of the materials being connected, head type (determines how the fasteners will sit against the materials in which they are installed, and affects required fastener length), environmental factors (temperature, moisture and ultraviolet radiation, chemicals to which the fasteners may be exposed, etc.), and all other application requirements.
 For example, does the fastener need to be tamper proof?
 Does it need to incorporate design elements?